OGsiji/Enhanced_GraphRAG/README.md

 # Knowledge Graph Generator

 A Python application that generates knowledge graphs from PDF documents using FalkorDB and Google's Gemini model.
+The Knowledge Graph generator extends the GraphRAG-SDK framework to handle PDF files using the Unstructured-IO library.

 ## Prerequisites